 In addition to the cake recipe, the rest of this issue of A&P Menu gives cookie recipes and gives suggestions on easy, inexpensive meals for your family leading up to Christmas.

 Ginger’s cake is three layers: The top and bottom layer are a white butter cake and the middle layer is a hot water sponge cake.
 In between the layers, the recipe calls for a jar of red currant jelly.
 Instead of icing, the recipe called for a mixture of milk and confectioner sugar.
+Instead, I used a 1988 Wilton icing recipe.
 The cake is then topped off with candied cherries and citrons.
 I made a video detailing this cooking adventure:

 The icing recipe I used:

 The video sums up making the cake.
-It was much more time consuming than I’m used to when it comes to baking.
+It was much more time consuming (partially because I was trying to film AND bake) than I’m used to when it comes to baking.
+Because I was filming at the same time, which made each part of the process longer, this probably took roughly four hours to cook.
+I’m sure if I hadn’t been filming, it would have taken one to two hours – I’m not a fast baker.
 My family has always used and enjoyed Pillsbury boxed cake mixes.
 I also have never made a three-layer cake.
 The hot water sponge was different.
 I’m not really sure of the point of mixing eggs and sugar over a bowl of hot water.
 (Maybe a more experienced baker could advise?)

-I went with my own icing recipe, because milk and confectioner sugar didn’t sound like it would be a very thick topping, and it also sounded like a runny mess!
+I went with my own Wilton icing recipe that my family has used for years, because milk and confectioner sugar didn’t sound like it would be a very thick topping, and it also sounded like a runny mess!

 If you plan on making this cake, for my oven, the baking times were way too long, so keep a close eye on the cake.